circuitsforfun/SerialDevice_Advanced_Example/README.md

 * Encoder knob for rotary input, show counter and use as list box selector
 * Physical push button for user input, show button press counter
 * UI Slider to control LED PWM value for LED intensity
-* Checkbox toggle LED on/off
+* Checkbox toggle on/off for secondary on board LED
 * UI Button to use ESP32 True Random Number Generator, show raw value and use first three byte for random RGB Color

 ###### Interface: